What's professional indemnity insurance?

 Who needs professional indemnity insurance?

-Professional indemnity insurance may be compulsory in certain types of industries.
+Professional indemnity insurance may be compulsory in certain types of industries and within certain states.
 Even if it’s not mandatory for your business, you may want this insurance anyway, as it can shield you from personal liability if your advice or service causes losses or damages for your customers.

 Keep in mind that your potential customers may require you to have professional indemnity insurance before they sign a contract with you.